HELP CENTER & FAQs

 You can send us a note via the contact page and we’ll take a look for you.
 If this is for a repair, be sure to indicate any return authorization number you received in the comments field.
 You can also call our sales or service department at 800-522-3610, and leave a message with them.

 This is an understandable question, and also a tough subject.
-Unlike other Mac apps that maybe do one specific thing, we would have to duplicate every function to officially transfer everything we do on Windows into a Mac environment.
-It unfortunately is mostly an issue of market size and cost - we have to be able to justify the cost to both produce and then subsequently support our software on Macs.
-Market analysis and conversations we have at trade shows currently demonstrates that market share (for those who have a Mac they can dedicate to the trainer) is running at less than 10%.
-Additionally, the cost to develop and support our software on Macs is actually higher than it is for the Windows version.
+It has mostly to do with market size and cost - we have to be able to justify the cost to produce cross-platform and then subsequently support our software on Macs.
+We determined the cost to develop and support our software on Macs is actually higher than it is for the Windows version.

 On a positive note, with the advent of Intel-based Macs, it's now possible to use Windows emulations on a Mac, or flat-out install a Windows partition onto a Mac computer.
-This is an attractive solution for many of our Mac using customers who want to stick with the Mac platform they have come to love, but gain the handy application of a Windows OS on their machine.
+This is an attractive solution for many of our Mac-using customers who want to stick with the Mac platform they love, but gain the handy application of a Windows OS on their machine.
 We've had great success with RacerMate One running on Mac hardware, and you can read this thread on our forum about how to set this up.

 We take training accuracy very seriously, and cycling specificity has always been the bottom line of our design philosophy.
 If an application was made in cooperation with us, they were required to meet our standards of quality and accuracy.
-At the time of this writing only ErgVideo and Tour deGiro were developed in cooperation with RacerMate Inc. Some applications sold for use with CompuTrainer were developed using reverse-engineered software and extensive dynamometer testing has shown significant physics errors were found in these application.
+Some applications sold for use with CompuTrainer were developed using reverse-engineered software and extensive dyno testing has shown significant physics errors with these application.
 Because these applications weren't developed under our supervision, it's unlikely the issues will be corrected.
+Use them at your own risk.

 The best thing to do is to contact our service department.
-We’ve created a contact form you can fill out to provide us with all the information needed to decide how best to quickly get you up and running again.
-Please head over to our contact page and leave us a message.
+We’ve created a contact form (below) you can fill out to provide us with all the information needed to decide how best to quickly get you up and running again.